-Here are my thoughts on both fried confectionary establishments.
+Here are my thoughts on Voodoo Donuts vs Blue Star Donuts fried confectionary treats.

 VooDoo Donuts is one of those popular “must see” Portland activities that you find on the Top 10 lists for visiting the city.
 It is the established donut place and has been around since 2002.
 They have become so popular that they expanded into other cities around the country (such as Austin & Denver) and even have plans to take it international.

-When I visited this place back in 2012, I was not sure quite what to expect.
+I first visited VooDoo Donuts in 2012 and I was not sure quite what to expect.
 Inside their original shop, you’ll find bright pink walls, funky dressed staff and a twirling case of sugar-laden donuts in all shapes and sizes.
 Their style is big and bold.
 The donuts are topped with all kinds of crazy treats, like sugar cereal, snickers pieces or chocolate chips.
 The whole vibe is meant to be over the top.

 I ordered a few of their more “famous” flavors, like Old Dirty Bastard, Maple Bacon and Snow Capped.
 The Old Dirty Bastard (seen in the first photo) had all kinds of crazy toppings, like oreos, peanut butter, and fudge frosting.
 The snowcapped had shaved coconut, chocolate frosting on a chocolate donut.
 Maple bacon is pretty self explanatory but you get the gist — VooDoo donuts shoots for outrageous flavors.
 Their portion sizes are big, so bring your eating pants.

-I think the consistency of the donuts is pretty good.
-Very traditional, so fluffy, squishy and velvety insides.
+I think the consistency and texture of the donuts is pretty good.
+Very traditional with fluffy, squishy and velvety insides.
 The toppings, are yes, completely over the top and ridiculous.
-But that’s what sort of cool about the whole experience.
-It’s meant to be fun.
+But that’s what is sort of cool about the whole experience.
+It’s meant to be fun!
 It is meant to be something that you do once in a while.
 It’s something you enjoy for the thrill and naughtiness inherently associated with eating donuts.

-They pride themselves on the food and only the food.
+They pride themselves on the donuts and only the donuts.

 Again, I ordered a few different options to try them out.
 I got a blueberry bourbon basil classic glazed donut, as well as a lemon poppyseed glazed buttermilk donut.
 I don’t always love classic donuts, but this one was great.
 Like really great.
 Amazing consistency with a fluffy doughy inside and perfect glaze to donut ratio.